sama305/SignLanguageML/README.md

 6. Prediction (`5`)
     * This command allows you to test the accuracy of the model with test images.
     * Test images are provided but you could theoretically add your own, as all preprocessing is done to the images automatically.
     * You have two options, single test and bulk test.
 Single test will ask for an input (in the format of `X_test.jpg`, where X would be any letter along with `nothing` or `space`) and conduct a prediction on that.
-Bulk test will test all images and give you the accuracy as well as some other stats.
-It will also output an accuracy graph.
+Bulk test will test all images and give you the accuracy.